n-ulricksen/tgpl-exercises/ch8/clock/Readme.md

 # clock
-Spin up a time-zone specific clock to report the current time over a specified port on your local machine.
+Spin up a time zone specific clock to report the current time over a specified port on your local machine.

 **Note** you do not need to install Go to run this application!